elastic/kibana/rfcs/text/0015_ols_phase_1.md

 In addition to the object owner, we also need to allow administrators to manage these saved objects.
 This is beneficial if they need to perform a bulk import/export of private objects, or if they wish to remove private objects from users that no longer exist.
 The open question is: **who counts as an administrator?**

 We have historically used the `Saved Objects Management` feature for these administrative tasks.
 This feature grants access to all saved objects, even if you're not authorized to access the "owning" application.
 Do we consider this privilege sufficient to see and potentially manipulate private saved objects?

+## 8.3 Behavior when security is disabled
+When security is disabled, should `private` saved objects still be accessible via the Saved Objects Client?